 The Amended ABL Facility includes certain limitations on our ability to incur additional indebtedness, grant liens on assets, pay dividends and make distributions on equity interests, dispose of assets, make investments, repay certain indebtedness, engage in mergers, and other matters, in each case subject to certain exceptions.
 The Amended ABL Facility contains customary default provisions which, if triggered, could result in acceleration of all amounts then outstanding.
-The Amended ABL Facility requires us to satisfy and maintain a fixed charge coverage ratio of not less than 1.0 to 1.0 if availability is less than the greater of 10% of the borrowing base or \$10 million.
-The Amended ABL Facility also requires us to maintain a pro forma minimum excess availability of \$20 million for the 91 days prior to the maturity of each of our outstanding convertible senior notes.
+The Amended ABL Facility requires us to satisfy and maintain a fixed charge coverage ratio of not less than 1.0 to 1.0 if availability is less than the greater of 10% of the borrowing base or \$12 million.
+The Amended ABL Facility also requires us to maintain a pro forma minimum excess availability of \$30 million for the 91 days prior to the maturity of each of our outstanding senior notes and for any portion of the Alliance earn-out payment to be made in cash.

-The Amended ABL Facility also (i) limits the amount of permitted debt for the deferred purchase price of property not to exceed \$50 million, (ii) establishes an excess availability requirement for the portion of any post-closing earn-out consideration related to our acquisition of Alliance that will be paid in cash (Note 3), and (iii) provides for potential pricing adjustments based on specific metrics and performance targets determined by us and Bank of America, as agent with respect to the Amended ABL Facility, related to environmental, social and governance ("ESG") changes implemented by us in our business.
+The Amended ABL Facility also (i) limits the amount of permitted debt for the deferred purchase price of property not to exceed \$50 million, and (ii) provides for potential ESG-related pricing adjustments based on specific metrics and performance targets determined by us and Bank of America, as agent with respect to the Amended ABL Facility.